 It is for this reason that I am against things that look handmade, but aren’t.
 This is especially the case regarding typefaces and fonts.
 The entire concept seems disingenuous.
 Movable type is meant for mass production; lettering is meant for individual production and for its unique handmade quality.
-Such typefaces are an attempt to replicate human touch; therefore, I disagree with them entirely and refrain from using them in my design work.
+Such typefaces are an attempt to replicate human touch; therefore, I disagree with them in concept, and refrain from using them in my design work.

 We are bombarded by the digital throughout the day, things that don’t even exist except in binary code, things that you can’t touch.
 I also think that being able to communicate with anyone, anytime, makes those interactions a little less meaningful.
 All my career I’ve created ephemera—things that are consumed quickly and then discarded.
-And while I don’t discount the importance of those media, I now want to focus on creating things that resonate, something that people keep because they identify with it or subscribe meaning to it.
-I like creating things with my hands, making end products that are tangible rather than just files, or pixels set to illuminate in just the right combination of RGB values.
+And while I don’t discount the importance of those media, I’m trying to find ways to create things that resonate; things people keep because they identify with them or subscribe meaning to them.
+I like creating things with my hands, and making end products that are tangible rather than just files, or pixels set to illuminate in just the right combination of RGB values.